-Choosing the best gaming motherboard or best motherboard for another type of build is in many ways an integral part of your PC build, despite the fact that choosing the best CPU or the best graphics card often gets more attention.
-Nearly every part of your PC plugs into your motherboard.
-Its form factor dictates the size of your computer (and case), and its chipset and socket limit what kind of processor you can install.
+Choosing the best gaming motherboard (or best motherboard for another type of desktop) is a key step in your PC build, even though choosing the best CPU for gaming or the best graphics card often gets more attention.
+Every part of your PC connects to your motherboard.
+Its form factor will decide the size of your case, and its chipset and socket will limit what type of CPU you can install.

-If you’re not sure which chipset you’re after when choosing the best gaming motherboard for you, or you have more basic questions for a different type of build, you can visit our motherboard basics and motherboard buying guide features to help narrow down your buying options.
+If you’re not sure which chipset you’re after when choosing the best gaming motherboard, or you have more basic questions for a different type of build, you can visit our motherboard basics and motherboard buying guide features to help narrow down your shopping options.